darrylwest/pluggable-webapp/docs/system-diagram.md

 The user's browser requests the web page.
 The Static Web Service serves the necessary HTML, CSS, js, image files.
 The Web Application now loads and runs in the browser.

-### API Call:
+### RPC Call:

 The user performs an action (e.g., clicks a button to fetch data).
-The Web Application makes a secure API call (HTTPS) to the REST API Gateway.
+The Web Application makes a secure RPC call (HTTPS) to the API.

 ### Authentication: